-In response to the coronavirus disease 2019 ("COVID-19") pandemic, we have taken measures to protect the health and safety of our employees, as well as the stability and continuity of our operations.
-For example, we have equipped and enabled a substantial majority of employees to work remotely, implemented physical distancing and enhanced cleaning protocols throughout our corporate offices, and have worked closely with our vendors to maintain service continuity throughout the increased market volatility and operational volumes that occurred during the year.
+In response to the COVID-19 pandemic, we have taken measures to protect the health and safety of our employees, as well as the stability and continuity of our operations.
+For example, we have equipped and enabled a substantial majority of employees to work remotely, enhanced cleaning protocols throughout our corporate offices, and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that have occurred from time to time during the pandemic.
 We also made extra support available to our advisors by extending service hours and providing additional resources to enable them to deliver differentiated services to their clients.
 Please consult the "Risks Related to our Business and Industry" section within Part I, "Item 1A.
 Risk Factors" for more information about the risks associated with COVID-19.